hathibelagal-dev/instantpolyglot/docs/eng/Korean.md

-Here's a detailed overview of the Korean language, similar in structure to the Polish text you provided, but focused on Korean:

 # Korean

 Korean (한국어 / 韓國語 Hangugeo) is the official language of both South Korea and North Korea, spoken by about 80 million people worldwide.
 It is a language isolate, meaning it has no proven genetic relationship with any other language, although some linguists propose it may be related to Japanese or the Altaic language family.